LaurenzV/krilla/src/validation/PDF_A2.md

 6.2.11.4.2:
 - krilla never writes the `CharSet` attribute. 🔵
-- krilla never writes the `CIDSet` attribute. 🔵
+- krilla always includes all CIDs in `CIDSet`. 🔵

 6.2.11.5: krilla copies the font metrics directly from the font. 🟢

 6.2.11.6:
 - krilla embeds all fonts as symbolic. 🟢
-- krilla does not write the `Encoding` entry for TrueType fonts.
+- krilla does not write TrueType fonts directly. 🔵
 - krilla only writes CIDFonts instead of TrueType fonts directly, so cmap is not needed. 🟢

 6.2.11.8: